-The No Child Left Behind Every Student Succeeds Act (ESSA) legislation requires all schools to promote school-family partnerships that will promote the social, emotional, and academic growth of children (U.S. Department of Education, 2002).
+The Every Student Succeeds Act (ESSA) legislation requires all schools to promote school-family partnerships that will promote the social, emotional, and academic growth of children.
 The HAPA Charter School embraces this goal in philosophy, program design and implementation.
 We recognize that schools alone cannot solve the challenges that students face in our communities; neither can families solve the challenges alone.
 It is through partnerships between HAPA and its families that the solutions can be found and implemented.